 - May have connectivity issues

-- Tracking system may be slow to update
+- The tracking system may be slow to update

 This GPS watch is designed to help track your progress both during your rides and over time.
 It comes with a convenient heart rate monitor, as well as a durable color touch screen and up to 100M of water resistance.
 This screen is designed for optimal visibility outdoors.